Looking at energy reliability and security in Australia

 What is a Reliable Electricity System?

-To ensure a reliable supply of power, the electricity system needs to closely balance supply (electricity generation from power plants) and demand (electricity use by households, businesses and industry).
+To ensure a reliable supply of power, the electricity system needs to closely balance supply (electricity generation from power stations) and demand (electricity use by households, businesses and industry).

 A mix of technologies including variable renewables (like wind and solar photovoltaics), on-demand renewables (such as solar thermal, biomass or established hydro), storage (such as pumped hydro or batteries) and “demand response” (paying consumers to reduce their energy usage) may be used to ensure reliable supply.